-- The right to report the incident to the University Campus Police or local authorities.
-The University will assist victims in notifying either the University or local police.
+- The right to report the incident to FVSU Police and Campus Safety or local authorities.
+The university will assist victims in notifying either the university or local police.
 Filing a police report does not mean the victim must pursue criminal charges.
 The victim maintains his or her rights throughout the process. - In addition to the campus services listed below, there are also several community service organizations that can provide counseling, mental health, and other related services to sexual assault victims.
 The Office of Student Health & Counseling Services can assist with connecting victims to these services.
 Please note that not all services are available at all campus locations.